Rental Registry Program (RRP)

 Do owner-occupied units count towards the total number of units on a property?
 Do these units need to be registered in the online portal annually?

-Yes, owner-occupied units count towards the total number of residential rental units on the property since these units may or may not continue to be occupied by an owner in the future and are therefore considered part of the city’s overall rental housing stock.
-These units also need to be registered annually via the online rental registry portal.
+Yes, owner-occupied units count towards the total number of units on the property since these units may or may not continue to be owner occupied in the future and are therefore considered part of the city’s overall rental housing stock.
+Owner occupied units are exempt from registration fees, but still need to be registered annually via the Rental Registry Program online portal.

 Do vacant units count towards the total number of units on a property?

-Yes, vacant units (whether or not they are currently listed for rent) count towards the total number of residential rental units on the property since these units may or may not continue to be vacant in the future and are therefore considered part of the city’s overall rental housing stock.
-These units also need to be registered annually via the online rental registry portal.
+Yes, vacant units (regardless of if they are available for rent or not) count towards the total number of rental units on the property; these units may or may not continue to be vacant in the future and are therefore considered part of the city’s overall rental housing stock.
+Vacant units still need to be registered annually via the Rental Registry Program online portal.

-Do rented rooms need to be individually registered?
+Do rented rooms within a rental unit need to be individually registered?

-No, rented rooms do not need to be registered.
-However, the units containing the rented rooms may still need to be registered if they are located on a property with three or more residential rental units.
+No, rented rooms do not need to be individually registered.
+However, the unit itself that contains the rented rooms may need to be registered if the unit is located on a rental property with three or more units.

-Do rented rooms that share cooking, sleeping, and/or bathing facilities with the landlord need to be individually registered?
+Do rented rooms that share cooking, sleeping, and/or bathing facilities with a landlord need to be individually registered?

-No, the individually rented rooms do not need to be registered.
-However, the unit containing the rented rooms may still need to be registered at this time if it is located on a property with three or more residential rental units.
+No, rented rooms with facilities shared with a landlord do not need to be registered.
+However, the unit itself that contains the rented rooms may need to be registered if the unit it is located on a rental property with three or more units.

 Is an ADU considered a unit for the purposes of the Rental Registry Program?

-Yes, but an ADU only needs to be registered at this time if it is located on a property with three or more residential rental units.
+Yes, but an ADU only needs to be registered if it is located on a rental property with three or more units.

 Is a JADU considered a unit for the purposes of the Rental Registry Program?

-If a JADU shares bathing facilities with the primary unit, it does not need to register as a separate unit .
-If it has its own bathing facilities, then it is considered a unit for the purposes of the Rental Registry Program and must register if it is located on a property with three or more residential rental units.
+If a JADU shares bathing facilities with the primary unit, it does not need to register as a separate unit.
+If it has its own bathing facilities, then it is considered a unit for the purposes of the Rental Registry Program and must be registered if it is located on a rental property with three or more units.
 Palo Alto requires all JADUs to have their own cooking facilities.

 Do ADUs and JADUs count towards the total number of units on a property?